zowe/docs-site/docs/user-guide/cli-db2plugin.md

   - If your Db2 systems use a secure connection, you can also provide an SSL/TSL certificate file.

-To create a db2 profile in Zowe CLI, issue the following command with your connection details for the Db2 instance:
+To create a db2 team profile in Zowe CLI, open the `zowe.config.json` file and specify the properties for the `port` and `database`:

 ```
-zowe profiles create db2 <profileName> -H <host> -P <port> -d <database> -u <user> --pw <password>
+"db2": {
+  "type": "db2",
+  "properties": {
+    "port": 0,
+    "database": ""
+  },
+  "secure": []
+}
 ```

-**Note** For more information, issue the command `zowe profiles create db2-profile --help`

 ### SQL0805N: Database BIND

 To be able to run remote SQL commands against a Db2 database, you must invoke a `BIND` command against it.
 If the `BIND` command is not run, you will see an error that contains `SQL0805N` similar to the log below: